 - REMOVE plants, animals and mud from boots, gear, pets and vehicles.

 - CLEAN your gear before entering and leaving the recreation site.

 - PLANT non-invasive species.

 - Native substitutes

 Mechanical control can be done by pulling the plant by hand or with equipment such as a shovel.
 If pulling plants, leave plants to decompose on-site or follow Minnesota Department of Agriculture guidance for plant disposal.
 Mow second year stalks in May or June during the flower bud stage.
 Do not mow after plants have gone to seed as this will spread seeds.
 Contact University of Minnesota Extension for advice related to pasture management.

 Herbicide control can be done using systemic herbicides which are taken up by plants and move within the plant, which can kill leaves, stems, and roots.
 Spot-spray with glyphosate, triclopyr or 2,4-D. The most effective timing is to apply herbicide to the rosettes in spring (April, May or June) or fall (October or November).

-- Identification and management of Minnesota noxious weeds, page 53 (MN Department of Transportation)
+- Identification and management of Minnesota noxious weeds (MN Department of Transportation)

 - Musk thistle identification and management (University of Minnesota Extension)